 -

-Interior Angle of a Regular Decagon: In a regular decagon, each interior angle is equal.
-To find the measure of each angle, divide the total sum of interior angles by the number of angles (10):
+Interior Angle of a Regular Decagon: In a regular decagon, each interior angle is equal Simple, but easy to overlook..

 -